MohammedSameerWahab/Intelligent-Physician-Notetaker/TECHNICAL_Q&A.md

 ### 1. How would you handle ambiguous or missing medical data in the transcript?

-Arre, that's a very practical question!
-In any real-world system, data will never be 100% perfect, no?
-So, handling this ambiguity is the main thing.

 Actually, in our project, we have designed a **two-tiered, "human-in-the-loop" architecture** specifically for this challenge.

 * **First Level - The Local Models:** For the initial summary, we are using a specialized NER (Named Entity Recognition) model.
 Now, this model is very good, but sometimes it might miss a diagnosis or get confused by some complex sentence.
 The output it generates is a "best-effort" first draft.
 If some field is missing, it will simply say "Not mentioned."